LuccaHellriegel/7guis-cljs/README.md

 ### <u>**Description:**</u>

 Observe the timer and a gauge of the passed time, determine the maximum duration of the timer with the slider.

-### <u>**Implementation:**</u>

-The interesting thing about this task is that you should be able to restart the timer if you increase the maximum duration with the slider.
-I implemented this by comparing the elapsed time and the maximum duration and using the result as a prop.
-This could probably be implemented via a Reagent-Reaction too.
-For simplicity reasons I have used two atoms (my rule of thumb was to use one "state"-atom once I would have needed three single atoms otherwise).
+The timer can be restarted by increasing the maximum duration.

 ## Task 5: CRUD